LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 On the other hand, the focus during development is that it is also possible to use the data in other programs.

 For this purpose, an open, documented export format must be selected.
-Ideally, this should be human-readable and viewable with a simple text editor.
+Ideally, this should be human-readable and viewable with a plain text editor.
 This eliminates all binary-based formats such as the \href{https://docs.python.org/3/library/pickle.html}{Python-Pickle} package.

 Taking these points into account, the (+json) format is chosen.
-This is human and machine readable and there is a compatible parser for almost every programming language.
+This is human and machine readable and there is a compatible parser for every programming language.

 The following listing \ref{lst:json_export_format_example} shows an example (+json) structure which is generated when a measurement that using the library is dumped to the filesystem.
-It can be seen that by using the (+json) format, all measurement points and metadata are available in readable plain text.
+By using the (+json) format, all measurement points and metadata are available in readable plain text.

 This means that they can also be read out in other programs.
 Using serialization, the *MRPReading* class inherited from Python-*Object* class is serialized via a dictionary conversion step.
 This (+json) string can then be processed directly or written to the file system as a file.